TukuToi/Zero-Tracking-Policy/README.md

 - if a Webmaster cheats, Web Users can express this by warning the network through a "de-confirmation", or "downvote" of the Domain.
 This happens just like when re-verifiying the Domain, through a new block, but this time, the confirmations will become -1 from the total.
 - The _original_ Contract can never be destroyed, altered, or get lost, because it is part of the blockchain: in fact, it is incorporated in the Genesis Block (first block in the chain) as the "domain", in a base64 encoded string, for everyone to read.

+## API and technical details

+To build a node, download the `zero_tracking_policy` folder and install it on a server that can access the web.

+Then, initiate the node by performing a `GET` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` for `get_chain`.
+This will initiate the Chain with the genesis block on your node.

+Immediately after, you should sync your node with the network, by performing a `GET` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` for `replace_chain`
+This will ask all existing nodes for their chains, compare them, and deliver the consented upon chain to your node.

+Now you can start staging domains (adding as pending for review) using a `POST` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` with a `x-www-form-urlencoded` payload as follows:
+**key**: `stage_domain`
+**value**: `domain.tld` (where `domain.tld` represents the domain you want to stage) This will add the domain to the "pending" domains list.

+Any node, inclusive your own, can now verify this domain (add it to the chain) using a `POST` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` with a `x-www-form-urlencoded` payload as follows:
+**key**: `verify_domain`
+**value**: `domain.tld` (where `domain.tld` represents the domain you want to verify) This will effectively add the domain to the chain, with a confirmation of `1`

+To further confirm this domain, further `POST` requests to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` with a `x-www-form-urlencoded` with payload exactly like the Verification can be performed, each adding a new block to the chain for the domain to be confirmed, increasing the `confirmations` value by `1` each time

+To verify if a chain is valid, a `GET` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` can be performed for `is_chain_valid`

+To get data about a domain, a `GET` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` can be performed for `get_domain` with value `domain.tld` where `domain.tld` represents the domain you want to receive information about)

+To add further nodes, you can perform a `POST` request to `your-domain.tld/path-to-the-policy/zero_tracking_policy/v1.php` with a `x-www-form-urlencoded` payload as follows:
+**key**: `add_node`
+**value**: `node.tld` (where `node.tld` represents the domain/node you want to add)

 ## The Contract

 1. The Privacy of Website Visitors and generally users of the World Wide Web is a fundamental Right.